nriaziat/EMI-Hardened-Force-Sensor-PCB/README.md

 ## Key concepts

 For more information about this project, please refer to our publication: (TODO).
-Designed for use with the Texas Measurment QMFLA-5-350-11-1LJAY-F. We reccomend bonding with cyanoacrylate glue and appropriate surface preparation.
+Designed for use with the Texas Measurment [QMFLA-5-350-11-1LJAY-F](https://tml.jp/e/product/strain_gauge/mf_list.html) and the [RP2040](https://www.raspberrypi.com/products/rp2040/).
 For maximum EMI resistance, we reccommend using twisted and shielded cabling as well as the included 3D printed housing with copper tape lining.

 ## Project expectations